slsa-framework/oss-na24-slsa-workshop/activities/01/readme.md

 Run the same verification command but remove the `sha256:xxx` part of the image name: `image=image=docker.io/laurentsimon/oss-na24-slsa-workshop-project1-echo-server`.
 Why is this failing?
 See hints [here](https://github.com/slsa-framework/slsa-verifier/tree/main?tab=readme-ov-file#toctou-attacks).

+#### Further reading: Verification in a GitHub  workflow

-**Bonus**: Add a job to your workflow and verify its provenance in the workflow.
+Add a job to your workflow and verify its provenance in the workflow.
 You can install the slsa-verifier via its [GitHub Action](https://github.com/slsa-framework/slsa-verifier/blob/main/actions/installer/README.md).